-Repetition of Courses (Graduate)
+Repetition of Courses

-For courses taken at Benedictine University, graduate students, both degree-seeking and students-at-large, may not repeat a course in which they receive a grade of "B" or better.
-Students may repeat a course designated as a foundation course in which they receive a grade of "W," "C," "D," or "F" no more than two times.
-Students may repeat a course that is not designated as a foundation course in which they receive a grade of "W," "D," or "F" no more than two times.
+For courses taken at Benedictine University, undergraduate students, both degree-seeking and students-atlarge, may repeat a course in which they received grades of "W," "D", or "F" no more than two times.
+Students may not repeat any course in which they receive a grade of "P" or "C" or better.
 When a course is repeated for credit, the earlier earned grade remains on the student's permanent record and will appear on all transcripts.
 Only the last enrollment and earned grade will be used in computing the cumulative GPA and awarding of credit.
 If a student wishes to repeat a course originally taken at Benedictine University and in which an earned grade was received, the repeat must be a course at Benedictine University.
 A repeat may not be by independent study or by study at another institution.
 The Academic Standing Committee may provide exceptions to this policy.
-An earned grade is a grade of "A," "B," "C," "D" and "F."
+An earned grade is a grade of "A," "B," "C," "D", "F", or "P."